Sker House (novel): Plot

 The two men subsequently travel to Bridgend, and phone the number from a local phonebox, and, impersonating the guard, tell the man on the other end of the line that there is a problem.
-The voice tells them to come to the gang's headquarters nearby at Sker House.
+The voice tells them to come to the gang's headquarters near Sker House.
 When the duo arrive, the house seems empty, and the rest of the gang is absent.
 They do however encounter Alun in his office, who holds them at gunpoint.
 He opens his safe to show them both the necklace and the money.
 He explains that Anthony was becoming too powerful in the gang and was commanding too much respect, and this was his intended way of disposing of him.
 As he prepares to shoot them, Anthony charges him down, knocking the gun out of his hand, but being shot in the shoulder in doing this.
 David then uses his own gun to execute Alun.
 Anthony explains that his wound is not too serious, and David agrees, saying "that's the problem" and then shoots Anthony dead.
 He retrieves both the necklace and the money, and leaves the house whistling.

 The schoolboys Peter and Gwyn, the protagonists of Welch's award-winning novel The Gauntlet, make a cameo appearance in this book explaining to an irate ticket collector that they have lost their tickets.